partykit/partykit/apps/blog/src/content/blog/using-vectorize.md

 Check the PartyKit docs for...

-- [PartyKit AI](https://docs.partykit.io/reference/partykit-ai/) — _to use Vectorize and several AI models_
+- [PartyKit AI](https://docs.partykit.io/reference/partykit-ai/) — _to use Vectorize and several AI models._
-- [PartyKit x Remix Starter Kit](https://docs.partykit.io/reference/partykit-ai/) — _for a full-stack web app with a PartyKit server_
+- [PartyKit x Remix Starter Kit](https://docs.partykit.io/reference/partykit-ai/) — _for a full-stack web app with a PartyKit server._

 Enjoy!